PerEAJ/OPCTree/README.md

 can use the OPC dot-notation in the CLI to traverse to the object the user wants to work on.

-## Problems with installation
-When this is written, is the latest version of OpenOPC, which is required, not published on pypi.org, and can't be installed by ``pip install OpenOPC-DA``, instead you need to download it/build it yourself from https://github.com/j3mg/openopc or get hold of the wheel elsewhere.
-The version number isn't published jet, but it should be higher than the current >1.5.0.
-If your OPC-server where you want to install it don't have access to internet you need to download/build wheels on another machine and transfer it.

 ## Notation
 A OPC "tree" is built upon branches, i.e. data structs and "leaves", i.e.
 OPC variables.
 The branches can have other branches as well as leaves on